bustle/coloring-palette/README.md

 ## generateShades

 Generates an array of `TinyColor` shades between two HSV values using optional curve functions.
 Defaults to ease-in/ease-out curves and 10 shades.
+For inputs the `hue` is a number from 0 - 360, `saturation` and `value` are both numbers from 0 - 100.

 ```ts
 export declare function generateShades({ hueStart, hueEnd, hueCurve, satStart, satEnd, satCurve, satRate, valStart, valEnd, valCurve, steps, format }: GenerateShadesOptions): Color[];